 Cystic fibrosis (CF) is an inherited life-threatening disease that affects many organs.
 It causes changes in the electrolyte transport system causing cells to absorb too much sodium and water.
-CF is characterized by problems with the glands that produce sweat and mucus.
+CF is characterized by problems with the glands that make sweat and mucus.
 Symptoms start in childhood.
 On average, people with CF live into their mid to late 30.

 CF affects various organ systems in children and young adults, including the following:

 - Respiratory system

 - Reproductive system

 Some people can carry the CF gene without being affected by the disease.
 They usually do not know that they are carriers.

 The abnormal electrolyte transport system in CF causes the cells in the respiratory system, especially the lungs, to absorb too much sodium and water.
 This causes the normal thin secretions in the lungs to become very thick and hard to move.
 These thick secretions increase the risk for frequent respiratory infections.

 Recurrent respiratory infections lead to progressive damage in the lungs, and eventually death of the cells in the lungs.